 This document has been written to provide guidance to customers about how the new arrangements impact their generation projects and how the new arrangements will be implemented ahead of 1 April 2013.
 Part 14 of this document includes a plan describing the key milestones.

-This guidance document has been written to aid understanding, and does not in any way override/supersede any provisions within CUSC or any individual connection agreements, and the provisions and interpretation of the CUSC take precedence
+This guidance document has been written to aid understanding, and does not in any way override/supersede any provisions within CUSC or any individual connection agreements, and the provisions and interpretation of the CUSC take precedence over this note.

 3. Background